Localization is the single biggest thing any game can do to expand its player base and boost its revenue.

 It could be the representation of characters, history, religion, the use of symbols, gestures, body language, or color usage—all of the things that go beyond language adaptation.

 Think of LQA as the last line of defence between your game and a bad localization.
-LQA protects you in two ways:
+LQA protects you in these ways:

-One of the best ways to analyse LQA standards are through submission rates.
-Submissions are all the checks and balances you need to tick off before a hardware manufacturer will accept a game — for example, a controller disconnect message needs to display the right terminology at the right time.
+One of the best ways to analyze LQA standards is through submission rates.
+Submissions are all the checks and balances you need to tick off before a hardware manufacturer will accept a game—for example, a controller disconnect message needs to display the right terminology at the right time.
 If a submission rate is in the 95-100% range, you’re probably in good hands.

 Thinking about localization early also sets you up to finish a project on your timeline, rather than force out a lower-quality rushed job at the end of development.